-We have articulated here a novel blockchain design, Hypercycle, which we believe has the power and the flexible customizability to serve as the basis for the decentralized networks of the future, at least in the particular arena of large-scale systems of software agents providing microservices to themselves and external consumers.
-Rather than building a new blockchain from scratch, we aim to piggyback on the excellent systems created by the Cardano community and implement Hypercycle according to a sidechain-like design pattern, to interface with the Cardano network via Hydra and leverage the Plutus smart contract language.
-Via putting core aspects of Cardano together with essential ideas, structures and processes from the TODA/IP blockchain and the Proof of Reputation and OpenCog Hyperon frameworks, we believe a radically different future for blockchain technology can be laid out with relatively modest (though still far from trivial) engineering effort.
+We have articulated here a novel blockchain design, HyperCycle, which we believe has the power and the flexible customizability to serve as the basis for the decentralized networks of the future, at least in the particular arena of large-scale systems of software agents providing microservices to themselves and external consumers.
+We refer to HyperCycle as in Layer Zero Plus Plus Layer 0++ mainly because it is driven by the motivation to service the entire ecosystem of microservices including AI as we know whenever AI service is executed it generates value and that value needs p2p to be exchanged without having to ever depend on a third party that itself may claim to be decentralized.
+The goal here is to present the highest security at the lowest possible network level to minimize friction which introduces unprecedented capabilities.
+We are putting core aspects of Latest proven cryptography including Bitcoin, Cardano, Etherem, ZK proofs together with essential ideas, structures and processes from the TODA/IP blockchain and the Proof of Reputation and OpenCog Hyperon frameworks, we believe a radically different future for blockchain technology can be laid out with relatively modest (though still far from trivial) engineering effort.

-Our most immediate use-cases for Hypercycle are the SingularityNET decentralized AI network, and the various spinoff projects emergent from the SingularityNET ecosystem (e.g. NuNet for decentralized processing power, Mindplex for decentralized media, Rejuve for decentralized medical data and research, SophiaMundi for decentralized metaverses, SingularityDAO for DeFi, etc.).
-However, Hypercycle's scope extends far beyond these particular application and we foresee a very broad range of utilization once Hypercycle's engineering and deployment are complete.
-Indeed we believe Hypercycle technology has the potential to play a key role in projecting blockchain beyond the niches it currently serves and into the dominant role in the global tech and financial ecosystem that various pundits have long foreseen.
+Our most immediate use-cases for HyperCycle are the SingularityNET decentralized AI network, and the various spinoff projects emergent from the SingularityNET ecosystem (e.g. NuNet for decentralized processing power, Mindplex for decentralized media, Rejuve for decentralized medical data and research, SophiaVerse for decentralized metaverses, SingularityDAO for DeFi, etc.).
+However, HyperCycle's scope extends far beyond these particular application and we foresee a very broad range of utilization once HyperCycle's engineering and deployment are complete.
+Indeed we believe HyperCycle technology has the potential to play a key role in projecting blockchain beyond the niches it currently serves and into the dominant role in the global tech and financial ecosystem that various pundits have long foreseen.